Owning Real Estate for Real Property Tax Benefits

-This is simplified, and you should consult a tax advisor or CPA to determine proper deduction calculation.
+This is simplified, and you should consult a tax advisor to determine proper deduction calculation.

 Depending on your situation, home size and office space size, you may want to take the simplified route.
 You can, up to 300 square feet, use the square footage of the office/business space multiplied by $5.

 Owning property can be financially helpful when you take full advantage of real property tax benefits.